NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 14-15 May 2025 | CDISC EU Interchange - Geneva, Switzerland | Scheduled
 23 October  2025 | PHUSE SDE Copenhagen, Denmark | Planned
 16-19 November 2025 | PHUSE EU Connect - Hamburg, Germany | Planned

-## Community Meeting (virtual)

-(10 February 2025, virtual event)

-Join us at the OpenStudyBuilder community meeting!
-Don't miss out on the opportunity to ask any questions to us!
-We can demonstrate various functionality and provide insightful answers.
-We can discuss on a wide range of subjects.

-You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7268191439077924864/){target=_blank}.

 ## OSB-Trail-SystemEngineers